Peeragogy/Peeragogy.github.io/practice.md

 #### Solution

-Building a guide to current and upcoming activities, experiments, goals and working methods can help and old-timers alike see where they can jump in.
+Building a guide to current and upcoming activities, experiments, goals and working methods can help **Newcomers** and old-timers alike see where they can jump in.
 This guide may take various forms, and different levels of detail.
 It may be a research question or an outline, an organizational mission statement or a business plan.
 It may be a design pattern or a pattern language [3].
 It may combine features of a manifesto, a syllabus, and an issue tracker.
-The distinguishing qualities of a project are that it should be adaptive to circumstances and that it should ultimately get us from *here* to *there*.
+The distinguishing qualities of a project **Roadmap** are that it should be adaptive to circumstances and that it should ultimately get us from *here* to *there*.
 By this same token, any given version of the roadmap is seen as fallible.
 It should be accessible to everyone with an interest in the project, though in practice not everyone will choose to update it.
-In lieu of widespread participation, the project’s should attempt to synthesize an accurate roadmap informed by participants’ behavior, and should help moderate in case of conflict.
+In lieu of widespread participation, the project’s **Wrapper** should attempt to synthesize an accurate roadmap informed by participants’ behavior, and should help moderate in case of conflict.
 However, full consensus is not necessary.
 Different goals, with different *heres* and *theres*, can be pursued separately, while maintaining communication.
-To the extent that it’s possible, combining everyone’s individual plan into an overall can help give everyone a sense of what’s going on.
+To the extent that it’s possible, combining everyone’s individual plan into an overall **Roadmap** can help give everyone a sense of what’s going on.

 #### Rationale